Does your current profile name match the name in your passport?

 In Kuala Lumpur, you can explore the food of Malaysia without blowing your holiday budget, although there are also high-end restaurants available in the Golden Triangle, Heritage Row and elsewhere throughout the city.

-As with other locations in Southeast Asia, there’s plenty of street food to enjoy, and the standards of hygiene at these street side vendors are generally quite good in Malaysia.
-Popular local delicacies include Rendang Curry, Nasi Lemak (fragrant rice dish cooked in coconut milk and pandan leaf), Nasi Goreng (stir-fried rice with meat) and Roti Canai, a doughy breakfast dish.
+As with other locations in Southeast Asia, there’s plenty of street food to enjoy in Kuala Lumpur, and the standards of hygiene are generally quite good.
+Popular local delicacies include rendang curry, nasi lemak (fragrant rice dish cooked in coconut milk and pandan leaf), nasi goreng (stir-fried rice with chicken and prawns) and roti canai, a doughy breakfast dish.

 For some, travelling to Kuala Lumpur is all about shopping, and with good reason.
 The city is Malaysia’s main centre of commerce and retail, and has more than 60 shopping centres covering a range of budgets.
-Suria KLCC is one of the most popular, with more than 400 shops located at the Petronas Towers.
-Berjaya Times Square is one of largest shopping malls in the world, and offers 12 floors of shopping.
+Suria KLCC is one of the most popular shopping centres, with more than 400 shops located at the Petronas Towers.
+Berjaya Times Square, one of the largest shopping malls in the world, offers 12 floors of retail experience.

 Enjoy a hassle-free journey with all the information you need to know before your trip